butaixianran/Blender-Vmd-Retargeting/README.md

 # Install
 * Install the .zip file you get from online shop.
-* Search "Vmd retargeting" in your addon list and enable it.
+* Search "Vmd retargeting" in your addon list and enable it
 * In viewport, press "N" to display tool panels, select "Vmd Retarget" panel

 If you are new to blender and don't know how to install a blender addon, search: "blender install addon" in google.